CSR Charter Ⅳ Complying with Laws and Regulations and Respect for Human Rights

 Principle and Outline

-The Osaka Gas Group holds that human rights ought to be accorded the maximum respect in all circumstances.
+The Daigas Group holds that human rights ought to be accorded the maximum respect in all circumstances.
 All executives and employees must be keenly aware of this, and acquire and act on correct knowledge pertaining to human rights.
 In expanding its business globally, the Group pays careful attention to compliance with local and national laws and regulations, respect for human rights and other international norms, local culture and customs, and the interests of stakeholders.
 Accordingly, it offers human rights training and conducts educational activities aimed at improving awareness and instilling knowledge of human rights issues.